vikingeducation/assignment_web_server/README.md

 # Building the client to act as a web browser

-Open an PRY or IRB window
+Open a PRY or IRB window

 ```
 # Open URI is another Ruby standard library